Koeng101/azolla-metalsmith/src/about.md

 ---
-title: About
+title: Why
-description: The description of our about page.
+description: Why we are engineering Azolla
 layout: about.hbs
 menu-order: 2
 ---

-# About me
+# Why engineer Azolla

+Something here

-## Zapping good looks ⚡
+##

 And other silly information.